Bluesky97/AreaParkir/README.md

 The program is to ask user to input the Car/Motor/Bus in the textbox and the output should be showing the suitable parking lot.

+How to run this program?

+Go to the File name "AndrianAlexanderPutraCodingTest" Choose "Bin" folder name -> "Debug" folder name
+Run the program "AndrianAlexanderPutraCodingTest.exe"

+or

+Open Visual Studio (any version)
+Run the project (from the Start Button)